Kashmiri Dum Aloo Recipe

 Note – You can cover the pan to speed up the process.

-Drain the water and peel the skin off the potatoes.
-Use a vegetable peeler to peel the skin if it is not coming out easily using the fingers.
+Step 5: Drain the water, then peel the potatoes.
+Use a vegetable peeler to peel the skin if it is not coming out easily with your fingers.

-Note – You can also choose to keep the skin of potatoes on.
+Note: You can also choose to keep the potato skin on.

 Peeled boiled potatoes.